 Sometimes, the vessel itself can alter the taste of a beer.
 In our collection of casks, we possess 11 wooden barrels.
 These barrels vary in age and make: American or European oak, toasted or untoasted wood, converted from wine or whiskey barrels.
 Wooden casks like these bring history and flavor nuances to the beer.

-Chris Mallon fills and flavors all Heavy Seas’ casks.
-He cultivates a treasure trove of fresh, local hops.
-He sources all types of hops—Zeus, Chinook, Cascade, to name a few—from farms in Maryland.
+Our brewers fill and flavor all Heavy Seas’ casks.
+They cultivate a treasure trove of fresh, local hops.
+They source all types of hops—Zeus, Chinook, Cascade, to name a few—from farms in Maryland.
 These wet hops are aroma powerhouses in a cask.
-In addition, Chris uses dried, whole leaf West Coast hops and, occasionally, wet, West Coast hops.
+In addition, our brewers use dried, whole leaf West Coast hops and, occasionally, wet, West Coast hops.

 Cask Ale Program

-By fall of 2012, we hope to institute our Cask Ale Program, a three-part initiative.
+By spring of 2013, we hope to institute our Cask Ale Program, a three-part initiative.

-We’ll offer two styles of cask ale year-round: our flagship beer, Loose Cannon, with added Palisade, Simcoe, and Centennial hops; and the sessionable Heavy Seas Pale Ale, with added Cascade and Centennial hops.
+We’ll offer two styles of cask ale year-round: our flagship beer, Loose Cannon, with added Palisade, Simcoe, and Centennial hops; and the sessionable Powder Monkey Pale Ale, with added Cascade and Centennial hops.

 In the spirit of venturing into uncharted waters, we’ll create 100-cask lots of special barrel-aged beers, such as Siren Noire aged in bourbon barrels.
 These one-time releases will be rare, and we’ll produce them as the wind blows us.

-Finally, we’ll welcome aboard industry retailers to customize their cask ale—choosing additional hops or other materials through our fill-a-firkin program.
+Finally, we’ll welcome aboard industry retailers to customize their cask ale—choosing additional hops or woods through our build your own cask program.
 To participate, retailers can schedule times, to be mutually agreed to, to come and fill casks for their restaurants.

 Our wooden casks can be made available for retailers’ special events, but need to be booked well in advance.
 Additionally, their availability is contingent on a brewery employee’s ability to transport the vessel.
 If you’re a retailer, contact your territory manager for details.